chainer/chainer/docs/source/tutorial/basic.rst

    >>> f.params['b'].data
    array([ 0.,  0.], dtype=float32)

-Instances of a link class act like usual functions:
+An instance of the Linear link acts like a usual function:

 .. doctest::